-- 1 Launch the Sentinel Control Center.
-For more information, see "Sentinel Control Center" on page 21. - 2 Click Advisor, then click Advisor Configuration in the Navigator panel. - 3 In the Advisor window, select the directory where you downloaded the latest Advisor feed files.
+- 1 Launch the Sentinel Control Center. - 2 Click Advisor, then click Advisor Configuration in the Navigator panel. - 3 In the Advisor window, select the directory where you downloaded the latest Advisor feed files.
 The initial Advisor feed is loaded at /var/opt/novell/sentinel/data/updates/advisor. - 4 Click Process Now to process and load the feed files into the Sentinel database.

-After the feed files are processed, the products included in the feed files are displayed in the Exploit Detection section. - 5 (Optional) Click Save to save the location of the Advisor directory.
+After the feed files are processed, the products included in the feed files are displayed in the Exploit Detection section.

+5 (Optional) Click Save to save the location of the Advisor directory.